-1. Lightweight and durable fleece with good flexibility – falketind warm1
+1. Lightweight and durable fleece with good flexibility, like the falketind warm1 jacket.

 11. A lightweight and waterproof jacket that adds minimal extra weight.
 Put it on top of the windbreaker to gain extra warmth and protection.
-It’s also possible to go for one light Gore-Tex jacket, but building your own two-layer with these jackets will give you greater adjustability to the conditions – bitihorn dri1.
-For winter climbing we recommend trollveggen gore-tex pro / light pro
+It’s also possible to go for one light Gore-Tex jacket, but building your own two-layer with these jackets will give you greater adjustability to the conditions.
+For light summer excursions, we suggest the bitihorn dri1 jacket.
+For winter climbing we recommend trollveggen gore-tex pro light jacket.

 12. GPS, map, and compass to keep track of where you are and where you’re going and in case of emergency.

-14. Snacks that gives energy, for example, mixed nuts.
+14. Snacks that give energy, for example, mixed nuts.

 18. A lightweight backpack that holds the stuff you’re bringing along.
 Everything from 35-45L will do the work, depending on what you’re bringing.
-Check out: falketind 35L, trollveggen 40L or trollveggen 45L
+Check out the falketind 35L, trollveggen 40L dri and trollveggen 50L dri.

-25. 1L Water bottle.
+25. A 1L water bottle.
 A good tip is to map out sources of water along the trail, so you don’t have to carry more than necessary.

 29. Wind sack for emergencies and unforeseen weather changes.
 Combined with the sports tape further down, the most essential extra safety equipment.